Inflammation: The Hidden Cause of all Disease, Including Obesity

 Many foods have been shown to have an anti-inflammatory effect on the body.
 Here are 5 of the top anti-inflammatory superfoods you’ll want to add to your diet.

 Leafy green vegetables are nutritional powerhouses, superfoods for any condition.
 They are high in fiber, a nutrient that fills you up fast and keeps you full for a long time.
 They also stay in your digestive tract for a long time, burning calories while your body tries to break them down until they are eliminated to make you “regular.”
-They also contain high amounts of vitamins C and K and the minerals iron and calcium.
+They also contain high amounts of vitamins C and K and minerals iron and calcium.
 Leafy green vegetables also contain high amounts of vitamin E and other vitamins and nutrients that have an anti-inflammatory effect on the body.

 Great leafy green vegetable choices include kale, spinach, collard greens, romaine lettuce